Aim of this information

 It is expected that the majority of people who make representations will do so in writing.
 However in the interests of fairness and equality, and to protect a persons rights under the European Convention on Human Rights, the DBS have recently introduced a system whereby arrangements can be made to hear oral representations.

-The DBS is unable to provide help in preparing individual representations.
-If you need any help you should seek this assistance from a solicitor, carer, family member, trade union representative, professional association, or other advisory body.
+The DBS is unable to provide help in preparing individual representations, this will need to be sought from a solicitor, carer, family member, trade union representative, professional association, or other advisory body.
 If you decide to have anyone other than yourself submit your representations, and you wish for the DBS to liaise directly with another party rather than with yourself, then you will need to enclose written authority signed by yourself to this effect.
-It is important to note that the DBS cannot itself help you in preparing representations.

 What do I say?